axalion/receipt-processor-challenge/README.md

 ```

 ### Set Up Virtual Environment
-It's a good practice to use a virtual environment to manage dependencies.
+It's a good practice to use a virtual environment to manage dependencies

 ### Max and Linux